Toyota C-HR Review 2025: Price, specs & boot space

 The snug front part of the cockpit might not suit larger frames unless the seat is pushed back as far as it can go.
 Even then, the front seat area is narrow on both sides.
 Things are just as compact in the back too, which means the latest Toyota C-HR will work for families with smaller children, but anyone with kids approaching their teens might find it all a bit of a squeeze.
 The theme continues when it comes to boot space.

-You can buy the Toyota C-HR in one of four different model grades; Icon, Design, Excel and GR editions along with a top-specification Premiere Edition, which is only available in limited numbers.
+You can buy the Toyota C-HR in one of four different model grades; Icon, Design, Excel and GR Sport editions along with a special edition called the Orange Edition; no guesses how it got that name.
+Toyota previously offered a Premiere Edition on the car’s launch too.
 However, all cars come with respectable levels of comfort and refinement.
-It’s worth noting though that the entry-level Icon, Design and Excel feature a 1.8-litre hybrid powertrain, so if you want something a little more potent, you’ll have to spend more too in order to get the 2-litre engine found in the GR and Premiere Edition cars.
+It’s worth noting though that the entry-level Icon, Design and Excel feature a 1.8-litre hybrid powertrain as standard.
+Only the GR gets the 2.0-litre hybrid, while the 2.0-litre plug-in hybrid is available as an option on all models apart from the Icon.

 There are plenty of crossover rivals to tempt you away from the C-HR, including the likes of the Skoda Karoq, Peugeot 3008, Honda HR-V and hugely popular Nissan Qashqai.
 However, if you’re keen on making a style statement there’s no denying the visual charm of the new Toyota C-HR, especially if you plump for one of the bi-tone cars with their contrasting roofs.